crdurham/nfl_playoff_predictor/README.md

 ==============================================================================
 ```

 Through cross-validation, it is determined that the F1 score achieves a maximum value of $0.6$ at a classification threshold of $p=0.41$ while the weighted F1 score achieves a maximum value of $0.65$ at a classification threshold of $p=0.55$.
 This makes sense, since weighted F1 places greater emphasis on the majority class, i.e. teams which miss the playoffs.
+We elect to use the higher threshold $p=0.55$ for balance.
 The model generalizes to unseen test data as there is minimal change in performance.

 ```text
 ===============================================================